robzor92/robzor92.github.io/docs/concepts/fs/feature_group/feature_pipelines.md

 Flink is used for feature engineering when you need very fresh features computed in real-time.
 Flink pipelines are often written in Java, and provide native support for aggregations, with dimensionality reduction algorithms and transformations also possible in Java.

-### Alerting

-HSFS also supports alerts, that can be triggered when there are problems in your feature pipelines, for example, when a write fails due to an error or a failed expectation.
-You can send alerts to different alerting endpoints, such as email or Slack, that can be configured in the Hopsworks UI.